thephpleague/uri-src/docs/components/7.0/query.md

 ### Query::parameters

-If you already have an instantiated `Query` object you can return all the query string deserialized arguments using the `Query::params` method:
+If you already have an instantiated `Query` object you can return all the query string deserialized arguments using the `Query::parameters` method:

 ~~~php
 $query_string = 'foo.bar=bar&foo_bar=baz';